midegi/manywords/README.md

 - markov
 - named_entities

-Use manywords.py [-h] to get all the commands list.
+Use manywords.py [-h] to get the commands list.